flashyincceo/cooking-a-snake/README.md

 # cooking-a-snake

-*A project for*
-*OSSU: Introduction to Computer Science and Programming using Python*

 A text game in Python where you have to cook a snake before it can poison you.

 ### The rules ###